Lung Cancer: Causes, Stages, Symptoms, and Treatment

 - Pain and weakness in your shoulder, arm, or hand

-- Fatigue, Weakness, weight loss, and appetite, fever that comes and goes
+- Fatigue, Weakness, weight loss, appetite, and fever that comes and goes

 - Severe headache and body aches